-A student may, with the approval of the Associate Dean for Academic Affairs, elect to satisfy Juris Doctor Degree Requirements as those students entering the fall of 2013 and thereafter.
-If either criteria have been met and the student is in good standing, the degree of Juris Doctor will be awarded.
+Students entering in the Fall of 2013: eighty-eight academic credits, six residency credits, and minimum cumulative G.P.A. (grade point average) of 2.00 or above are required for graduation.
+Also required is the successful completion of all required courses taken in sequence, and the successful completion of professional skills and writing requirements, five units of skills and five units of writing (Students entering before the fall of 2013 may satisfy professional skills and writing requirements by taking one Professional Skills course and one Qualifying Writing course.
+A student may, with the approval of the Associate Dean for Academic Affairs, elect to satisfy Juris Doctor Degree Requirements as those students entering the fall of 2013 and thereafter).
+If these criteria have been met and the student is in good standing, the student is eligible to receive the degree of Juris Doctor.
 For more information please consult the Academic Standards, Parts B and C.

 Pro Bono Requirement: Any student who began their law studies in fall 2012 or thereafter must complete 20 hours of pro bono lawrelated service in the period between the end of the first semester of law school and the beginning of their last semester of law school.
 Pro bono service must be both uncompensated and not for academic credit.
 For purposes of this requirement, pro bono service is defined as the provision of law-related services to: (1) Persons of limited means, (2) charitable, religious, civic, community, governmental and educational organizations in matters which are designed primarily to address the needs of persons of limited means, (3) individuals, groups or organizations seeking to secure or protect civil rights, civil liberties or public rights, (4) charitable, religious, civic, community, governmental or educational organizations in matters in furtherance of their organizational purposes, where payment of standard legal fees would significantly deplete the organization's economic resources, (5) activities for improving access to the law, improving the legal system or improving the legal profession, and (6) educational activities for improving the public's understanding of the law, the legal system, or the legal profession.
 All pro bono placements must be pre-approved by the Office of Career Services to receive credit towards this requirement.
 The Associate Dean for Academic Affairs is authorized to grant variances from the time limitations for completion of the pro bono requirement, but not the requirement itself, in cases of substantial hardship or exceptional merit.
 Further details about the pro bono requirement are available at the Office of Career Services.
+Students are responsible for checking Pro Bono requirements in the state(s) in which they plan to take the bar exam after graduation.